 These awe-inspiring views of water frothing and churning in mossy canyons is a natural state wonder!
-In the art (or adventure) of chasing waterfalls, the Kootenays is home to so many of them – how do you choose? which one to explore.
-Here’s a list of our "Top 25", but there are still more out there.
-Let us know if we missed your favourite!
+In the art (or adventure) of chasing waterfalls, the Kootenays is home to so many of them – how do you choose? which one to explore?
+Here is a list of our “MOST” hidden falls (in alphabetical order) – happy waterfall chasing!

 (Location: At the east end of the parking area, there is a large sign about services in Glacier National Park.
 And just right of the sign is a completely unmarked, but well-maintained trail that descends into the forest.
 This easy hiking trail is a great opportunity to stretch your legs when travelling on the Trans-Canada Highway.
 The trail is only accessible if you are heading east on Hwy #1 from the summit of the Rogers Pass.
 From the summit, drive east for 13.3 km to a small turnout that has a viewpoint with an arrow indicating 200-metres.)